 Personal Training Session Plan Sample for Legs

 Warming up is vital.
 For this session, a 10 minute cycle is a good start to get the heart rate up and the legs feeling more limber.
 Following this, a 5 minute stretching session of static and dynamic stretches focusing on the whole body, but more particularly, the legs.
-You can learn more about the benefits of dynamic stretching here.

 A great place to start is to conduct a compound movement before isolating the muscles individually.
 Of course with a leg workout, the perfect place to begin is with a squat.